Ruben Vardanyan (wrestler): Biography

-Vardanyan is well known not only in Armenia, but also all over the world.
-For many years he held high the honor of Armenian sport both in the former Soviet Union and in different countries of the world.
+Vardanyan is well known in Armenia and the rest of the world.

 Vardanyan is the founder of Youthful Sport School of the Olympic reserve on wrestling, a sport center where a great number of masters of sport, champions of Armenia, USSR, Europe, World and Olympic Games have been trained.

 Vardanyan is the first Armenian International Extra Category Referee.
 Since 1969 as an International Referee he has been authorized to officiate a great number of important competitions like the European and World Championships, the Olympic Games at Munich, Montreal and Moscow.
 For the best refereeing he has been awarded the FILA Silver Medal.
 More than 20 years the name of Ruben Vardanyan was in the list of 10 best referees of the World and the Soviet Union.

 Highly appreciating Vardanyan’s outstanding contribution to the development of the Republic’s physical training and sport he was awarded "The Medal for Work Heroism”, Diploma of Supreme Soviet of the Republic of Armenia, a number of medals of the Republic Council of the Trade Unions and the USSR Sport Committee.
 Vardanyan's name is listed in the Honorary Book of the USSR Sport Committee.

 Taking into account Vardanyan’s many years and valuable contribution to the development of wrestling in Armenia, as well as with the purpose to perpetuate his memory, the Youthful Sport School of the Olympic Reserve on Wrestling at the ”Hayastan” Sport Society of the Trade Unions is named after Ruben Vardanyan.